yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

 #### Integrated graphics:

 Integrated graphics will produce very low performance.
 A dedicated GPU will produce better results on all scenarios.
 This is only for listing iGPU support.
-Fast RAM clock speeds are strongly recommended.

 - Minimum for Linux: Intel HD 5300 / AMD Radeon R5 Graphics